 Conceptual Modelling Template

 Simulation Output Analysis: analysis of the output from real simulation models.
 Methods developed/implemented for determining the warm-up period (using statistical process control), the run-length of a simulation and for detecting shifts in the mean of a steady-state simulation.
 Related publications.
-An EPSRC funded grant is being carried out in collaboration with SIMUL8 Corporation.
-This is investigating the potential for automating the analysis of simulation output.
+An EPSRC funded grant in collaboration with SIMUL8 Corporation investigated the potential for automating the analysis of simulation output.
 See details of the AutoSimOA project.

 Facilitated Modelling with Simulation: rapid use of approximate simulations for learning about systems and improving them.
-I have recently completed an EPSRC funded project on integrating simulation with lean (SLIM), which utilised this approach in lean improvement events in a health care context.
+An EPSRC funded project (SLIM) investigated how simulation with lean can be integrated in a health care context.
 The resulting methodology is known as SimLean (follow this link for free handbook on SimLean).
+A follow-on project, SIMTEGR8, used facilitated simulation to improve health and social care services.
 Related publications.

 Comparison of Discrete-Event Simulation and System Dynamics: comparing model building and model use in discrete-event simulation and system dynamics.
 Related publications.